yilmaz0734/Spotify-COVER-IMAGE-DOWNLOADER/README.md

 2. (Run this command from the folder containing setup.py.)
 3. Notice the build parameter we added at the end of the script call.

+IMPORTANT NOTE: To make this code work properly, you should directly download this folder, because the other files are required like: application.ui,notfound.png,example.log

 Creator: Emirhan Yılmaz Güney